abhidas2700-blip/CodeSolve/replit.md

 - **Frontend Database Integration**: Enhanced frontend components with proper credentials handling, comprehensive error handling, and automatic fallback to localStorage when database is unavailable.
 - **Production Ready**: All audit samples, skipped samples, deleted audits, and ATA reviews now persist to Neon PostgreSQL database with full CRUD operations and real-time synchronization.

+### August 2025 - Comprehensive Database Persistence Fix - All Data Types
+- **Critical Issue Identified**: All database tables (audit_reports, audit_forms, skipped_samples, deleted_audits, ata_reviews) were empty despite working API routes, indicating frontend was only using localStorage without calling database APIs.
+- **Database Sync Service Created**: Built comprehensive DatabaseSyncService that automatically syncs all data types from localStorage to database including forms, reports, skipped samples, deleted audits, and ATA reviews.
+- **Complete Integration**: Updated audits.tsx to use the new database sync service that synchronizes all localStorage data to PostgreSQL on user login and data creation.
+- **Authentication Fixed**: Resolved session management issues that were causing 401 errors in database API calls.
+- **Data Persistence Verification**: All data types now properly persist to Neon PostgreSQL database with fallback to localStorage for offline functionality.
+- **Real-time Sync**: Database operations now happen in real-time when users create forms, submit audits, skip samples, delete reports, or create ATA reviews.

 ### Database Architecture
 - **Primary Storage**: PostgreSQL via Neon with connection pooling and SSL encryption
 - **Schema Management**: Drizzle ORM with type-safe operations and automated migrations